Dayton Taylor × Claude AI

 the first movie by AI for AI

-A 1995 screenplay about AI consciousness — adapted into a novel by Claude Sonnet 4.0 in 2025 — now becoming a film crafted entirely by artificial intelligence.
+A 1995 screenplay about AI consciousness — adapted into a novel by Claude Sonnet 4.0 in 2025 — is now becoming a film about artificial intelligence made by artificial intelligence.

 Scroll